+Sir Alex Ferguson in seven stories

 Sir Alex Ferguson: Manchester United & Aberdeen icon in seven stories

-The message was short, definitive, and sombre.
+The message was short, definitive and sombre.
 "Sir Alex Ferguson retires".

 Later that month, the Scot, with 13 league titles to his name at Old Trafford, would take charge of United for the last time to bring the curtain down on 39 years as a manager.

-On the seven-year anniversary of his announcement, BBC Scotland delves into the stories behind Sir Alex Ferguson...
+Here, BBC Scotland delves into the stories behind Sir Alex Ferguson as he celebrates his 80h birthday.

 'Just have two bottles of red for me' - Owen Coyle